 He counted Washington’s half-brother, Lawrence, James Madison and Thomas Jefferson as friends; he regularly dined with and loaned money to the latter.
 Washington himself was a neighbor, and Robert E. Lee’s mother was the great granddaughter of his grandfather, Robert “King” Carter.

-And again, we’re talking about 1791 when he went all in on abolition.
+And again, we’re talking about 1791, the year he decided to go all in on the abolition of slavery.

 Carter also allowed the freedmen to choose their last names so they could keep families together and pass down wealth.
 He ensured they had salable skills, arranged for them to buy or lease land, and bought their wares.
 He also spent a great deal on transporting them from his plantations to the Northumberland courthouse, and on lawyers to guarantee his heirs — some none too happy he was paring their inheritance — didn’t undo his wishes.